-At Hurstmere, we are a telling school and members of staff are only too willing to assist students in resolving any issues they have during their school day.
-Students can speak with their classroom teachers for issues that occur during lessons.
+At Hurstmere, we are a telling school and members of staff are only too willing to assist pupils in resolving any issues they have during their school day.
+Pupils can speak with their classroom teachers for issues that occur during lessons.
 During their 20 minute registration boys can also liaise with their form tutors and inform them of any issues they may have in the corridors, between lessons and to or from school.
 As teachers we can work with your son to get the best out of them, we ask that you support us in what we are trying to achieve and take an interest in what they are studying by assisting them in completing homework and resolving conflicts that may occur during the school year.

 The school provides a wide range of activities outside of conventional classroom time and it is important that pupils make the most of the opportunities on offer.
 This helps pupils to settle in, make new friends and develop their social skills.
-Activities take place at lunchtimes and after school and timetables are available in every classroom.
-It is recommended that all pupils take part in some form of extra curricular activity to help them feel a part of their new school.
+Activities take place at lunchtimes and after school, and timetables are available in every classroom.
+It is recommended that all pupils take part in some form of extra-curricular activity to help them feel a part of their new school.

-Achievement and rewards
+Achievement and Rewards

 Every pupil is issued with a school planner at the start of the academic year.
 This is an excellent resource for pupils to keep themselves organised.
 It also is a useful vehicle for maintaining close contact between home and school.
 Teachers may use the planner to communicate with you and you are of course welcome to do the same.
-Please ensure you check and sign your son’s planner at LEAST once a week.
+Please ensure you check and sign your son’s planner at least once a week.
 All members of staff can of course be contacted on the main school number.

 Important events for Year 7

-Parents Information Meeting
+Parents Information Meeting – Thursday 2nd September 2021

-Year 7 Parents Evening
+Year 7 Parents Evening – Thursday 24th March 2022